cshlok/Hmsminiapp/ERROR_TRACKING.md

 - ❌ Add explicit type annotations where needed

 ## Build Status
-- Current error count: 481 (as of last build attempt)
+- Current error count: ~350 (estimated after recent fixes)
 - Major error categories:
   - Type mismatches between interfaces and props
   - Implicit 'any' types
-  - Missing properties in interfaces (like IPatient)
-  - Remaining React Native dependencies in quote screens

 ## Next Steps
-1. Convert remaining React Native components in quote screens
-2. Fix missing properties in interfaces (IPatient)
-3. Add explicit type annotations where needed
+1. Add explicit type annotations where needed
+2. Fix remaining type mismatches between interfaces
-4. Reattempt production build and reassess errors
+3. Reattempt production build and reassess errors
-5. Deploy permanently once all errors are resolved
+4. Deploy permanently once all errors are resolved

 ## Notes
 This is a work in progress.
 The goal is to systematically fix all TypeScript errors to enable a successful production build and permanent deployment.